technologyELTE/Robot_Data_Tool/README.md

 # Check Points
 1. Using SLAM technique to scan the environment and save the created map to ".yaml" file
+2. Run the **Navigation package** with a created map and run the **robot_data_tool** package, respectively
-2. Place the robot in any position in the environment and subscribe the current position of the robot
+3. Place the robot in any position in the environment and subscribe the current position of the robot
-3. Manually control the robot by python programming
+4. Manually control the robot by python programming
-4. Automatically control the robot to desired goal point
+5. Automatically control the robot to desired goal point

 Note: Write the python program to control Turtlebot from the starting point to the goal point